-As an educator–and based on his own life experiences–Jeff knew the power of guidance, advice and perspective and began dedicating himself to providing it to his readers.
-Since then the audience has expanded, but Everyday Power still aims to regularly answer the following questions:
+As an educator–and based on his own life experiences–Jeff knew the power of guidance, advice, and perspective and began dedicating himself to providing it to his readers.
+Since then the audience has expanded, but Everyday Power still aims to regularly help their readers answer the following questions:

-How do I develop the self-esteem and self worth needed to fulfill my potential?
+How do I develop the confidence, optimism, and vision needed to fulfill my potential?

 How do I generate the hope and perseverance needed to reach my goals?